Languages:

 Consult the FAQ page

-Quarterly results for parameters regulated under the ministerial authorization
+Annual results for all parameters regulated under the ministerial authorization

 • Construction of concentrate storage domes